 - A research grant will amount to a maximum of US$70,000.
 Up to $60,000 will go towards supporting research scientist salaries, and up to US$10,000 will be used to support additional activities and purchase equipment related to the grant;

-- The 2018 DECIMALS grants will be provided in August or September 2018, with projects to be completed by the end of 2020.
+- The 2018 DECIMALS grants have been assigned and the projects are to be completed by the end of 2020.